jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/first-cyberattack/index.md

 [According to Tom Standage](https://www.economist.com/1843/2017/10/05/the-crooked-timber-of-humanity) in the *1843* magazine, we have to go back to the first half of the 19th century.
-This first "cyberattack" was perpetrated in France on a telecommunication network, specifically, a **mechanical telegraph system**.
+The first "cyberattack" was perpetrated in France on a telecommunication network, specifically, a **mechanical telegraph system**.